Chat with us on WhatsApp

 While minoxidil offers the positive effect of stimulating new hair growth, it may also cause some unwanted side effects, such as swelling of the face, reddened skin, rapid weight gain, fainting, continuous itching, or a skin rash.

-Please note that not all minoxidil side effects for women and men are mentioned above, so you should contact a medical professional if there are any adverse reactions after beginning the treatment.
+Please note that not all minoxidil side effects for women and men are mentioned above, so you should contact a medical professional if you experience any adverse reactions after beginning the treatment.

 Considering crown and hairline hair restoration using minoxidil and want to speak to a professional?
 Book an appointment at our clinic to find out how we can help.